24 Apr What Does NEMT Mean? Everything You Need to Know

 In addition to reimbursement for public transportation, ALC manages all modes of transportation, including:

 – Ambulatory curb-to-curb: rides for patients who are capable of meeting their driver on the curb, getting in and out of the car unassisted, and walking into their appointment.
-ALC partners with Lyft and has dispatched over 2 million curb-to-curb rides for members— no smartphone needed.
+ALC partners with Uber and has dispatched over 2 million curb-to-curb rideshare trips for members— no smartphone needed.

 – Ambulatory door-to-door: rides for patients who need help getting from their home or medical appointment to and from the car.